mineiros-io/terraform-google-pubsub-topic-iam/README.md

   - `serviceAccount:{emailid}`: An email address that represents a service account.
 For example, my-other-app@appspot.gserviceaccount.com.
   - `group:{emailid}`: An email address that represents a Google group.
 For example, admins@example.com.
   - `domain:{domain}`: A G Suite domain (primary, instead of alias) name that represents all the users of that domain.
 For example, google.com or example.com.
+  - `projectOwner:projectid`: Owners of the given project.
+For example, `projectOwner:my-example-project`
+  - `projectEditor:projectid`: Editors of the given project.
+For example, `projectEditor:my-example-project`
+  - `projectViewer:projectid`: Viewers of the given project.
+For example, `projectViewer:my-example-project`

   Default is `[]`.